arjunkomath/nodejs-rest-api-mysql/README.md

 ```

 ##Create (POST)
-This method will create a new entry in the table with the paramaters that are posted.
+Create a new entry in the table with the parameters that are posted.

 ```
 POST http://www.example.com/api/table_name